 Permits, projects and and business licenses are now managed through a customer portal.
 Your organization will be required to create an online portal account prior to submitting new applications, making payments, scheduling inspections, etc. Once you have set up an account, you can use that portal to submit documents, view status, pay fees, request inspections and view inspection results.

 Do you want a building permit application?

-Conditional Use Permits are required for uses requiring additional review for compatibility and Town Council approval.
+Conditional Use Permits are required for uses requiring additional review for compatibility to surrounding areas.
 For more information about Conditional Use Permits, please see below.